sakinanazarali/RUL_Prediction/README.md

 	<li>Outputs: "CNN_log.csv", "CNN_model_trained.keras", "CNN_model_trained_test_predictions.npy", "CNN_model_history.pkl"</li>
 	</ul>
 </li>
-<li>In the "models" folder, run the workbook "LSTM.ipynb" from top to bottom.
+<li>In the "models" folder, run the notebook "LSTM.ipynb" from top to bottom.
 	<ul>
 	<li>This trains and tests a series of LSTM models using Optuna.</li>
 	<li>The best model is saved as a separate file and then evaluated on the test set.</li>